tushortz/PackageControlPackages/README.md

 [Sightly](https://packagecontrol.io/packages/Sightly) - A language syntax for the Sightly language embedded in html.

-[Sign](https://packagecontrol.io/packages/Sign) - Sublime Text plugin to insert name, date, and timestamp.

 [SikuliTools](https://packagecontrol.io/packages/SikuliTools) - A collection of tools for creation of SikuliX tests with SublimeText

+[Silence Color Scheme](https://packagecontrol.io/packages/Silence%20Color%20Scheme) - Light and dark color scheme for Sublime Text and Visual Studio Code.

 [Silex Snippets](https://packagecontrol.io/packages/Silex%20Snippets) - Sublime Text package with useful snippets for Silex, the PHP micro-framework.